 Rubin suggests touching the bark of a tree but I can’t find any as I wander around grimy Hammersmith roundabout, buffeted by human traffic and breathing in exhaust fumes.
 Instead I head down to the river, “horizon gaze” across the water and feel my shoulders drop.

-There’s obviously no science behind the 23 minutes tally – it just corresponds with the year 2023 - but I do find it helpful to have that number in mind.
+There’s obviously no science behind the 23 minutes tally – it just corresponded with the year 2023 - but I do find it helpful to have that number in mind.
 It reminds me, for example, that walking to the end of my (tiny) garden or popping to the Pret across the square from Get The Gloss HQ is not enough.

 I do find it challenging to get outdoors at lunchtime for this chunk of time – my to-do list is so long, it’s hard to down tools during the day.
 But I do notice I work far more efficiently – and more creatively - after forcing myself to take the break.